 Shamani is a senior project management consultant with over 18 years in managing and implementing systems across companies.
 Her experience in this field covers account and project management, process documentation, preparation of RFPs and managing teams.

 Bram has worked as an investment analyst for almost 10 years; studying- and trading in global equity, currency, commodity, and bond markets.
 He has furthermore done extensive research in the areas of the global economy and industrial development.

-Howard has over 40 years of experience teaching economics and financial markets in universities and business schools around the world, including in the Netherlands, China, Vietnam and Sri Lanka; while developing the alternative economics for business that serves as the foundation for KE’s activities.
+Howard has over 40 years of experience teaching economics and financial markets in universities and business schools around the world, including in the Netherlands, China, Vietnam and Sri Lanka; while developing the alternative economics for business that serves as the foundation for ETIS’s activities.